SandraBotica/ML_Project_4/README.md

 ## Project 4 Report - Heart Disease Analysis and Prediction.

 ## Overview.
-### The purpose of this analysis was to use my knowledge of machine learning to create a binary classifier that can predict the chance of a heart disease.
+### The purpose of this analysis was to use our knowledge of machine learning to create a binary classifier that can predict the chance of a heart disease.

-The dataset was obtained from Kaggle. https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?select=heart.csv
+You are very welcome to have a look at our presentation slide deck for deeper insight into our story on Heart Disease Analysis and Prediction.

+**Project4SlideDeck.ppt**

+## Contributing Members

+Ufuoma Atakere & Sandra Botica

+Students @ UWA 6 month Data Analytics Bootcamp November 2022- June 2023

+## Acknowledgments

+**Data sourced from Kaggle.**
+https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?select=heart.csv

  - Age : Age of the patient